 "I have enjoyed sharing ideas, making friends, learning best practices and networking with students from all over the world."

 By the end of the programme, students will able to:

-- articulate a critical understanding of a range of topics related to public health in low- and middle-income settings;
+- demonstrate knowledge and understanding of a range of current issues and topics related to public health in low- and middle-income settings

-- frame their knowledge of public health within a development context.
+- frame knowledge of public health within a development context

 The below structure outlines the proposed modules for this programme.
 Module specifications provide full details about the aims and objectives of each module, what you will study and how the module is assessed.